Skip to main content

 • format their resumé to be applicant tracking system (ATS) and employer ready

-This workshop guides students to evaluate their cover letter from the employers' perspective using a framework facilitated by a Career Development coach.
+This presentation guides students to evaluate their cover letter from the employers' perspective using a framework facilitated by a Career Development coach.
 Students will learn how to:

 • analyze employer needs based on the job posting